ChaseC99/TwinPeaksMountain-Website/README.md

 # TwinPeaksMountain-Website
 A website for Twin Peaks Mountain, located in Poway, California.
-This website is still underconstruction
+This website is still under construction

 ### Background
 Twin Peaks has always been my favorite mountain.